-Psychology A2-level focuses on the relevance of Psychology in contemporary society.
-Students will have the opportunity to study two topics; Psychology and abnormality and Consumer Psychology.
-Psychology underpins many aspects of our lives - it is used to understand our own personal selves better, diagnose treat medical conditions and to improve how we learn.
+Psychology A-level focuses on the relevance of Psychology in contemporary society.
+Students will have the opportunity to study two topics; Clinical psychology, Consumer Psychology.
+Psychology underpins many aspects of our lives - it is used to understand our own selves better, diagnose and treat medical conditions and to improve how we learn.
 Every study is undertaken with a specific purpose in mind and students will learn how to apply such studies to everyday life.